 I attended several sessions given by Kafka users, and talked to many more at the booth and in the hallway.
 The general consensus is the Kafka model and API is well suited to building horizontally-scalable, asynchronous data pipelines for data integration and stream processing.
 That said, the companies that are operating these systems at scale – billions of events per day or multiple data centers – described a consistent set of challenges.

 Earlier this year we launched MapR Streams, a publish-subscribe event streaming system built on top of the MapR platform, exposing the Kafka API.
-By leveraging the strong MapR foundation that supports our distributed file system (MapR-FS) and database (MapR-DB), both of which effortlessly scale to petabytes of data and thousands of nodes across multiple data centers, MapR Streams inherently avoids several of the challenges described by the companies operating it at scale.
+By leveraging the strong MapR foundation that supports our distributed file and object store (MapR XD) and database (MapR-DB), both of which effortlessly scale to petabytes of data and thousands of nodes across multiple data centers, MapR Streams inherently avoids several of the challenges described by the companies operating it at scale.
 In this blog I’d like to highlight a few of these challenges and how MapR Streams overcomes them.

 The most universal pain point I heard had to do with how Kafka balances topic partitions between cluster nodes nodes.
 Because Kafka assumes all partitions are equal in terms of size and throughput, a common occurrence is for multiple “heavy” partitions to be placed on the same node, resulting in hot spotting and storage imbalances.
 To overcome this these companies devote a lot of resources to monitoring, and manually intervene each time an issue is found to migrate partitions between nodes.

 Rather than pin partitions to a single node, MapR Streams splits partitions into smaller linked objects, called “partitionlets”, that are spread among the nodes in the cluster.
 As data is written to the cluster, the active partitionlets (those handling new data) are dynamically balanced according to load, minimizing hotspotting.